tcukyu/Holiday-CountDown4/README.md

 ### `npm run build`

 Builds the app for production to the `build` folder.<br>
-It correctly bundles React in production
+It correctly bundles React in production mode and optimizes the build